karllhughes/learn/_posts/2022-03-12-the-ultimate-list-of-developer-newsletters.md

 **[Web Design Weekly](https://web-design-weekly.com/)**

 Be the first to know about the latest Web Design and Front-end trends.
-Sign up for our weekly newsletter and get the freshest news, tools, and tutorials… for free.

 Number of subscribers: 18,000+